Wheeleral/frcDebug/debug/readme.md

-Goal of this Branch:
+Goal of this branch:

-Fix every file so they aren't red.
+* Fix every file so they aren't red.
 Essentially make it so the project can build.